DamianKrecisz/CookBalance/README.md

 ### Add recipe

- - Here the admin can add a new recipe to the database
+ - Here the admin can add a new recipe to the database.

 ### Ingredients

- - In this view, the administrator can add a new ingredient with the unit
+ - In this view, the administrator can add a new ingredient with the unit.
- - After entering a ingredient in the adding field, the table automatically searches if the ingredient is currently avaliable in the database
+ - After entering a ingredient in the adding field, the table automatically searches if the ingredient is currently avaliable in the database.

 ### Edit recipe

- - In this view, the admin can edit all data of the recipe saved in the database
+ - In this view, the admin can edit all data of the recipe saved in the database.

 ## Some screenshots